mttdr/sdv-streamlined-quality/CONTRIBUTING.md

 You're welcome to do pull requests. :)

-But bear in mind that this is my first ever C# project, and as such I only have a basic understanding of its various features and quirks.
+But bear in mind that these are my first ever C# project, and as such I only have a basic understanding of its various features and quirks.
 So I would appreciate if you could add some details how your code works and what it does, so I can better understand what you did.
 Thanks!

 # Building

 Open the terminal in the project folder and type:
+- `cd ModName` - Select the mod to build
 - `dotnet restore` - Install dependencies
 - `msbuild` - Build the mod